 More money has been lost reaching for yield than at the point of a gun.
-In that respect, sifting through utilities and separating the wheat from the chaff, risk-averse investors would ideally seek a company that combines the eight features listed below.
+In that respect, as they sift through utilities and try to separate the wheat from the chaff, risk-averse investors would ideally seek companies that combine the eight features that follow.

 Earning power: The company holds a diversified, balanced and steady stream of income from long-lived assets that shield its business from hostile regulations, sudden deterioration in the commodity trading markets, climate caprices or unforeseen cataclysmic events.

 To that effect, it possesses an adequate operational latitude to switch between production sites and resources, in order to better navigate amid cost fluctuations and other seasonal circumstances.

 Pricing power: To strive in a commodity-like environment, the company needs to function as the low-cost operator in a dynamic market.

 The best likeable utility sports a specific commercial edge – ideally a monopoly – and nurtures accommodating relations with regulators, upon which it is be able to modulate its pricing power whenever circumstances demand it.

 Favorable growth prospects: The company embraces stunning perspectives of growth.
 To that end, the territory in which it operates is the decisive factor.

 If a large exposition to residential service is reputed favorable to earnings stability, it also comes at the expense of future returns.
 Accordingly, of utmost importance is the rate of industrial growth expected forward for the concerned region.

 Financial standing: A demonstrated and consistent earning power shall enable the company to cover its interest requirements under virtually any business environment.

 In reflecting its financial standing, a sound equity ratio is equally important, as it suggests a reasonable arrangement of debt and likewise a good credit rating, which accommodates better financing terms for future issues and a less costly expansion of operations.